Need to talk? Call 1800 882 436.

 • Family Court of Western Australia

-You can go straight to the Family Court for a parenting order (without first trying dispute resolution) if:
+You can go straight to the Family Court for a parenting order (without trying dispute resolution) if:

 • your child might be at risk of abuse or domestic violence by your former partner